ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 To enhance the visual feedback for users, we've implemented a clever animation that transforms the three hamburger lines into an 'X' shape when clicked.
 This visual cue clearly indicates to the user that the menu has been toggled.

 We achieve this by setting the `background` of the `.hamb-line` element to `transparent`, effectively hiding the middle line of the hamburger icon.
 Simultaneously, we use the `transform: rotate` property to rotate the top and bottom lines by 45 degrees clockwise and 45 degrees counter-clockwise, respectively.
+To learn more about the `transform` property and how to use it, check out the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/transform).

 Our toggled menu now looks like this: